 Increase Your Chances of Getting a French Mortgage

-Many of the above points are non-negotiable—if you are over 70, don’t meet the minimum income requirements, or want to borrow less than the required amount, you will not be a viable candidate for a French mortgage.
+Many of the above points are non-negotiable—if you are over 70 (or 55 for American and some other non-EU buyers), don’t meet the minimum income requirements, or want to borrow less than the required amount, you will not be a viable candidate for a French mortgage.
 Read our articles Remortgage vs. French mortgage for foreign property buyers and UK or French mortgage for British property buyers? for an idea of your other options.

 However, if you do meet these requirements, but are unsure about other criteria (for example, you are self-employed or have assets split between different countries), there may be other options available.
 The best advice is to consult an international mortgage broker who can look at your individual situation and advise on the potential mortgage options.
 Brokers will also be able to advise you on how to make your application more appealing to French lenders.
 Factors that you might not have considered such as consolidating debts or freeing up liquidity could make all the difference.